siddhantsingh9811/eisenvault-document-classification-CNN/README.md

 Dataset
 # Dataset Generation
-The dataset was generated from the documents present in [Luminous1](https://drive.google.com/drive/folders/1BW2lC4nPR9302ZGEICoVHPRq9Ir78jTl?usp=sharing).
+The dataset was generated from the documents present in [REMOVED]

 The documents were first scanned by an OCR and then if they were in a language other than english they were translated.